How to Make a Dust Bath for Chickens

 Chicken baths are sometimes a social event where multiple chickens will roll around in the dirt together.
 Chickens are very social birds and don’t like to miss out on anything exciting in the coop or yard.

-How to Build a Dust Bath?
+How to Make a Dust Bath for Chickens?

 Honestly, I could build the coolest dust bath in the world and some of my girls will still roll around in a patch of dirt or even their bedding.
 Chickens are curious little creatures and have minds of their own.
 However, with that said, I still like to provide them with all they may need to stay healthy and happy.

 My daughter and I worked together to create this little dust bath and the girls are going wild over it.
-We used a baby pool, some black dirt, sand, wood ash, and Coop Recuperate.

 The girls checking out their new bath